Limmen/csle/monitoring-system/README.md

 # CSLE Monitoring System

-This system builds on Grafana, Prometheus, Cadvisor, NodeExporter and the `csle_emulation_monitor` applicaton
+This system builds on Grafana, Prometheus, Cadvisor, NodeExporter, the rest api, and the `csle-mgmt-webapp` applicaton

 ## Contents
 This directory includes scripts for starting Grafana+Prometheus+Cadvisor+NodeExporter for monitoring running emulations as well as the host system.

-The directory also includes a scripts for starting a custom web-app (`csle_emulation_monitor`) for keeping track of the emulation configurations.
+The directory also includes a scripts for starting a custom web-app (`csle-mgmt-webapp`) for keeping track of the emulation configurations.

 ## Grafana